stathizzz/dwm/README.md

 > What are the bindings?

-This is suckless, mmmbud, the source code is the documentation!
+This is suckless, the source code is the documentation!
 Check out `config.h`.

 ### Patches and features